What Does Your Credit Score Start At?

 By demonstrating good credit habits, 18-year olds may expect their credit scores to get to around 500 within the first six months.
 However, poor management of credit may result in significantly lower scores.

 While most of these cards have higher-than-usual interest rates, the top ones allow you to earn cash back/rewards while you’re on your journey to build your credit.
-The Deserve EDU Mastercard for Students has no annual fees and offers 1% cash back on all your purchases.
-Likewise, Capital One Journey Student Rewards Card has no annual fees and offers up to 1.25% cash back if you pay your bill on time.
+The Deserve® EDU Mastercard for Students has no annual fees and offers 1% cash back on all your purchases.
+Likewise, Journey Student Rewards from Capital One Card has no annual fees and offers up to 1.25% cash back if you pay your bill on time.

-Capital One QuicksilverOne Rewards offers 1.5% unlimited cash back on all purchases.
+Capital One QuicksilverOne Cash Rewards Credit Card offers 1.5% unlimited cash back on all purchases.
 However, it charges an annual fee of $39 but charges no foreign transaction fees.

 The links above will take you to one of our partner's sites, where you can compare and apply for a selected credit card.